gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'exp' parameter MUST be present.

-Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material and Sender ID, and, if they differ from the current ones, uses them to set up the new Group OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material and Sender ID, and, if they differ from the current ones, uses them to set up the new Group OSCORE Security Context as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

 # Requesting a Change of Keying Material # {#sec-new-key}

-As discussed in Section 2.4.2 of {{I-D.ietf-core-oscore-groupcomm}}, a group member may at some point exhaust its Sender Sequence Numbers in the OSCORE group.
+As discussed in {{Section 2.4.2 of I-D.ietf-core-oscore-groupcomm}}, a group member may at some point exhaust its Sender Sequence Numbers in the OSCORE group.

-When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per Section 4.5 of {{I-D.ietf-ace-key-groupcomm}}.
+When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per {{Section 4.5 of I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends a CoAP PUT request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

-Upon receiving the Key Renewal Request, the Group Manager processes it as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions.
+Upon receiving the Key Renewal Request, the Group Manager processes it as defined in {{Section 4.1.6.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

 The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 7 ("Group currently not active").

 Otherwise, the Group Manager performs one of the following actions.

 1. If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.01 (Unauthorized) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

 2. Otherwise, the Group Manager takes one of the following actions.